Can BrainChild help us to help our child with coordination and processing?

-As your child gets older, the differences in physical abilities and processing will become more obvious both to you and your child.
+As your child gets older, the differences in physical abilities and processing compared to others will become more obvious both to you and your child.
 One of the unfortunate tendencies that we often see is that the child becomes an expert at avoidance, whether it is by stealth, or refusal because of a fear of failure, or somewhere in between.
 This can result in less practice and reduced learning time when compared with peers and a further tendency to “fall behind.”
-It can gradually turn into misbehaviour or becoming “the class clown”.
+It can gradually turn into disruptive behaviour or becoming “the class clown”.
 Early intervention is advised.

 A major aim with all our families is to boost self-confidence and inspire success.
 This is often a vital ingredient when dyspraxia is the diagnosis.